gabyx/Githooks/docs/cli/git_hooks_installer.md

 ### Options

 ```
       --log string                   Log file path (only for installer).
       --dry-run                      Dry run the installation showing whats being done.
       --non-interactive              Run the installation non-interactively
                                      without showing prompts.
       --skip-install-into-existing   Skip installation into existing repositories
                                      defined by a search path.
       --prefix string                Githooks installation prefix such that
                                      `<prefix>/.githooks` will be the installation directory.
       --template-dir string          The preferred template directory to use.
-      --maintained-hooks stringArray   A set of hook names which are maintained
+      --maintained-hooks strings     A set of hook names which are maintained in the template directory.
                                      Any argument can be a hook name `<hookName>`, `all` or `server`.
                                      An optional prefix '!' means subtraction from the current set.
                                      The initial value of the internally built set defaults
                                      to all hook names if `all` or `server` is not given as first argument:
                                        - `all` : All hooks supported by Githooks.
-                                         - `server` : All server hooks supported by Githooks.
+                                       - `server` : Only server hooks supported by Githooks.
+                                     You can list them seperatly or comma-separated in one argument.
       --use-core-hookspath           If the install mode `core.hooksPath` should be used.
       --clone-url string             The clone url from which Githooks should clone
                                      and install/update itself.
 Githooks tries to
                                      auto-detect the deploy setting for downloading binaries.
                                      You can however provide a deploy settings file yourself if
                                      the auto-detection does not work (see `--deploy-settings`).
       --clone-branch string          The clone branch from which Githooks should
                                      clone and install/update itself.
       --deploy-api string            The deploy api type (e.g. [`gitea`, `github`]) to use for updates
                                      of the specified `clone-url` for helping the deploy settings
                                      auto-detection.
 For Github urls, this is not needed.
       --deploy-settings string       The deploy settings YAML file to use for updates of the specified
                                      `--clone-url`.
 See the documentation for further details.
       --build-from-source            If the binaries are built from source instead of
                                      downloaded from the deploy url.
-      --build-tags stringArray         Build tags for building from source (get extended with defaults).
+      --build-tags strings           Build tags for building from source (get extended with defaults).
+                                     You can list them seperatly or comma-separated in one argument.
       --use-pre-release              When fetching the latest installer, also consider pre-release versions.
   -h, --help                         help for installer
 ```

 ### SEE ALSO